Hejverden/Assignment01/README.md

   - Visual Studio Code : https://code.visualstudio.com/download
   - C# for Visual Studio Code (latest version): https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csharp
   - .NET 8.0 SDK: https://dotnet.microsoft.com/en-us/download/dotnet/8.0
-  - Make sure you have Docker installed on your machine.
+  - For deploying to Docker: make sure you have Docker installed on your machine.
 You can download it from Docker's official site: https://www.docker.com/

 ### Setting Up the Project
 Choose either of the options below to open the project in your preferred IDE that supports ASP.NET Core development eg. Visual Studio Code (VS Code)